ArturPawelski/BE-easyTask/README.md

 - **JWT (JSON Web Tokens)** - Used for authorization and information exchange between parties.
 - **Joi** - A library for input validation, useful for checking the correctness of data sent to the server.
 - **Nodemailer** - A module for Node.js that allows easy email sending.
+- **Supertest** - A library for testing HTTP servers, commonly used for integration testing in Node.js applications.
+- **Jest** -  used for unit and integration testing in Node.js applications.

 ## Architecture 🏛️
 Backend EasyTask is designed using the Model-View-Controller (MVC) architectural pattern.